engineerbekir/engineerbekir/README.md

 ## 👨🏼‍✈️ About Me
 - I do content on design and development with Python and C/C++ pragramming language
-- 🌱 I’m currently learning Qt, OpenCV
+- 🌱 I’m currently learning Qt Designer, OpenCV ,Deep Learning
 - 📫 How to reach me: bekirozturk95@hotmail.com

 - ⚡ Fun fact: ...